imazyle/LED-arduino/README.md

 # LED-arduino
-this code is a bunch of LEDs blinking at different times and intervals, depending on the delay.
+the 2 codes are a bunch of LEDs blinking at different times and intervals, one depending on the delay, and the other by sequenced loop.